heitzmann/gdstk/README.md

 ### Python wrapper

-The Python module can be installed via Conda (recommended) or compiled directly from source.
+The Python module can be installed via pip, Conda or compiled directly from source.
 It depends on:

 * [zlib](https://zlib.net/)